-The scope of a funeral director's responsibilities as a counselor to bereaved families requires a thorough understanding of their feelings at the time of death and a sensitivity to their emotional needs.
+The scope of a funeral director's responsibilities as a counselor to be eaved families requires a thorough understanding of their feelings at the time of death and a sensitivity to their emotional needs.
 The subjects included in this area are designed to give the funeral director a greater awareness and a better understanding of the psychological challenges of the bereaved and to enhance and improve skills as a counselor in helping to resolve them.
-Assisting the family to select the funeral they desire is an important step in their bereavement adjustment.
+Being a helping profession, these courses also introduce a "human" component to assist the funeral service professional in their work as a caregiving professional.
+Specifically, these courses include: